Isabella Ford

 Isabella Ormston Ford (23 May 1855 – 14 July 1924) was an English social reformer, suffragist and writer.
-She became a public speaker and wrote pamphlets on issues related to socialism, feminism and worker's rights.
+She became a public speaker and wrote pamphlets on issues related to socialism, feminism and workers' rights.
 After becoming concerned with the rights of female mill workers at an early age, Ford became involved with trade union organisation in the 1880s.
-A member of the National Administrative Council of the Independent Labour Party, she was the first woman to speak at a Labour Representation Committee (which became the British Labour Party) conference.
+A member of the National Administrative Council of the Independent Labour Party, she was the first woman recorded as speaking at a Labour Representation Committee (which became the British Labour Party) conference.

 Early life

-Isabella Ford was born 23 May 1855 in Headingley, Leeds, in the north of England.
+Isabella Ford was on born 23 May 1855 in Headingley, Leeds, in the north of England.
 She was the youngest of eight children of Quakers Robert Lawson Ford and Hannah (née Pease).
 Her mother was a second cousin of abolitionist Elizabeth Pease Nichol and her father was a solicitor and landowner.
 Ford and her sisters were taught by governesses at home, learning a wide variety of subjects and becoming fluent in French and German.
 Her parents financed a night school for mill girls in the East End of Leeds, where she began working when she was 16.
 Contact with these girls gave Ford and her sisters an insight into class differences and an interest in working conditions.
 At only 12 years old, she made an oath to a friend that she would "improve the state of the world".